cmdocumentation/feature-adoption-analysis/README.md

 - The data shows a strong correlation between multi-feature engagement and staying past day 30

 **Observation 2: The Tier 4 Paradox Suggests Contract Structure Matters**
-- Enterprise customers don't churn even with low feature adoption
+- Enterprise customers don't churn even with low feature adoption.
-- This suggests contract lock-in and sales vetting reduce churn pressure in the first 30 days, making early feature adoption a less reliable retention signal for Tier 4
+- This suggests contract lock-in and sales vetting reduce churn pressure in the first 30 days, making early feature adoption a less reliable retention signal for Tier 4.

 **Observation 3: Team Invitations Are the Leakiest Funnel Stage**
-- Only 10–12% of users across all tiers invite teammates.
-This is the lowest adoption rate among core actions.
+- Only 10–12% of users across all tiers invite teammates - the lowest adoption rate among all core actions.
+This steep drop-off indicates either product friction or intentional access controls (e.g., feature gates, license limits).
-- The steep drop-off indicates either product friction or intentional access controls - a constraint worth validating with product and support teams.
+- Why this matters for retention: If team invitations are a key expansion signal (users bringing others on board), then the low adoption rate here may explain why so many "low-adoption" users churn.
+They never cross from individual user to team advocate.
+Validating this constraint with product and support teams could unlock a high-impact retention lever.

 ---